 In 2017, the year Humanity Rises launched, our efforts were focused on restoring dignity and igniting hope in the lives of refugees stuck in camps in Greece.
 To bring that to life, we installed outdoor gym parks inside refugee camps that helped lift the spirit of the entire camp.
 We believe physical exercise helps restore dignity and is the best way to rebuild the emotional strength refugees need to maintain the hope necessary to survive.

 By the end of 2017, after 700,000+ Rohingya fled from Rakhine State after the Myanmar military initiated a targeted and systematic ethnic cleansing campaign, it became clear we needed to do something to help the innocent souls at the center of this unimaginable genocide.
-After extensive due diligence, we knew alleviating suffering was where we needed to focus our energy.
-Today, Humanity Rises runs a medical clinic, located in the Balukhali refugee camp in Bangladesh that provides critical health services, testing and medication to up to 5,700 Rohingya refugees a month.
-We will be launching the Humanity Rises Rehma Child Life Center in March 2019 that will provide education-based pediatric mental health services to Rohingya children who have witnessed unimaginable horror.
+After extensive due diligence, we knew alleviating suffering was where we needed to focus our energy, so in June of 2018 we launched The Humanity Rises Medical Clinic in the Balukhali Rohingya refugee camp in Bangladesh.
+In 2018, our medical clinic provided critical health services, testing and medication to over 32,000 Rohingya refugees for diseases, illnesses and injuries ranging from third-degree burns, bullet wounds, rape-induced pregnancies (including teenage girls), contusions, Diphtheria, Cholera, severe dehydration, chest infections, eye infections and beyond at an average cost of under $4.00 per patient.
+In February 2019, we launched the Humanity Rises Rehma Child Life Center that provides education-based pediatric mental health services to Rohingya children who have witnessed unimaginable genocide horror.

 No living creature on earth should have to withstand one second of the unimaginable physical and emotional pain the Rohingya deal with every second of every day, and alleviating suffering through health services reminds them they are not forgotten.